jakob-skou-pedersen/phy/README_install.txt

 Not all of these libraries are needed for all functionality.
-The OPT++ and Newmat libraries can optionally be left out using a preprocessor directive (NO_OPTPP) and Flex and Bison can be left out using a similar directive (NO_FLEX).
-In this case the numerical optimization routines are not provided and phylogenetic trees in the Newick format cannot be parsed.
-This functionality is currently only used for phylogenetic analysis.
+The OPT++ and Newmat libraries can optionally be left out using a preprocessor directive (NO_OPTPP), in which case the numerical optimization routines are not provided.
+This functionality is currently only used for estimating rate matrices for phylogenetic analysis.
+The Flex and Bison libraries are not needed for compilation, as the the relevant Flex header file is included in the distribution.

 The installation of the third party libraries is descibed in README_thirdPartyLibraries.txt.